NiklasPhabian/occur_cherrypy/README.md

 Build container:  `docker build . -t occur `

+The built container is also available at: https://hub.docker.com/r/griessbaum/occur/

-Run the container  `docker run -p 8081:80 occur`
+Run the container  `docker run -p 8080:80 occur`

+In this example, the container's port 80 is mapped to the host's port 8080

 ### Container DNS configuration